hyouteki/cop/nullchecks/README.md

 ## Miscellaneous

-- Outputs of all tests are compiled into `nullchecks.out`.
+- Outputs of all tests are compiled into [nullchecks.out](https://github.com/hyouteki/nullchecks/blob/main/nullchecks/nullchecks.out).
 - All the instructions that requires nullchecks are the first instruction of every `NotNullBB`.
-LLVM IR files are present inside `nullchecks_opt_ll`.
+LLVM IR files are present inside [nullchecks_opt_ll](https://github.com/hyouteki/nullchecks/tree/main/nullchecks/nullchecks_opt_ll).